 If a motor vehicle struck you while walking in Covington, Georgia, you may have endured injuries that put you in the hospital, left you with medical bills, and made you miss work and lose income.
 You can hold the party that injured you accountable for their negligence and seek to recover the compensation that is rightfully yours.

-A Covington pedestrian accident lawyer at Kaine Law can review the legal options that can help you recover damages for your pain and suffering and more during a free case review.
+A Covington personal injury lawyer at Kaine Law can review the legal options that can help you recover damages for your pain and suffering and more during a free case review.
 You can get legal advice, answers to your questions, and more once you reach out to us.

 Pedestrian Accident Cases in Covington Must Meet Legal Deadline